Policies & Laws that Guide OEOD Investigations

 UC IRVINE POLICIESThe UCI Official University Policies and Procedures that govern the investigations of the Office of Equal Opportunity and Diversity (OEOD) of the University of California, Irvine, include:

-UC Irvine Guidelines
+UC Irvine Policies and Procedures

 - UCI Policy on Conflicts of Interest Created by Consensual Relationships